-Engineered to produce more realistic highs and lows, more dimension, and more nuanced details than you ever imagined possible, the Sennheiser Ambeo soundbar lets you tailor your listening experience — whether you're watching a movie, TV show, or listening to music — with a built-in equalizer and three sound modes so you can adjust things to your own individual taste.
+Engineered to produce more realistic highs and lows, more dimension, and more nuanced details than you ever imagined possible, the Sennheiser Ambeo soundbar lets you tailor your listening experience with support for MPEG-H — whether you're watching a movie, TV show, or listening to music — with a built-in equalizer and three sound modes so you can adjust things to your own individual taste.
 Its auto-calibration feature makes setting it up for your unique listening quirks easy, too.

 A soundbar can both enhance your TV's often meager internal audio and streamline your setup by doing away with the messy cables and cumbersome speakers.
 No longer do you need multiple speakers to get great quality audio from your TV.
 A soundbar provides the ability to pare down your setup, particularly if you have a wall-mounted TV.

 There are a few key components to watch for when shopping for a soundbar, and the first is audio quality.
 Check out multiple reviews of soundbars to make sure you’ll be getting what you pay for.